 - Finally, if your knowledge management system can integrate into other workplace apps, transferring knowledge can be automated and provide employees with the knowledge within the tools they already use.

 Knowledge sharing can only be truly effective if there’s a process every employee is aware of and can contribute to.

-- With a formalized process, your organization is at a lower risk of losing valuable experience that can benefit others and keep you from innovating.
+- With a formalized knowledge management process, your organization is at a lower risk of losing valuable experience that can benefit others and keep you from innovating.

 - To retain an expert's intelligence and insights, create a process, ensure it works and formalize it.

-While useful for communication, workplace video conferencing and messaging apps aren’t designed to facilitate knowledge sharing.
+While useful for communication, workplace video conferencing and messaging apps aren’t designed to facilitate knowledge sharing in the workplace.
 The limitations of these tools can leave employees less productive and more frustrated.
 Research shows that knowledge workers spend a month each year searching for the right information, knowledge and expertise in their organization.
 To combat these challenges, organizations should look to an AI-powered knowledge-sharing platform.

 - Gartner has predicted that by 2021, 70% of organizations will implement AI to assist employee productivity and as a result, save 6.2 billion hours.6